 The importance of French, and Vermonters, for the Peace Corps: USA Today

-There were articles about French at MCS in the Valley News this past fall.
+There were articles about French at MCS in the Valley News in the fall of 2014.

 Friday, 7 November in the Valley Parents section.

 Tuesday, 18 November in Section C, the education pages.